 The Scientific Committee shall develop a template for the SIOFA Scientific Research Activities (SRAs).
 SRAs shall include scientific objectives, detailed survey design and a plan for dissemination of scientific outputs and knowledge.

-At its annual meeting, the Scientific Committee shall consider any new SRAs and research cruise plan submitted, and any other relevant information.
+At its annual meeting, the Scientific Committee shall consider any new SRAs and research cruise plans submitted, and any other relevant information.

 The Scientific Committee shall provide recommendations and advice on SRAs and research cruise plans to the Meeting of the Parties.